fboukezzoula/PlaceholdersKit/README.md

 _(example : "xml,properties,config,txt")_

 _**-PLACEHOLDERSKIT_FOLDERS**_ :<br />
-All folders root to scan the define extensions files for searching placeholders (deep search in all tree folders/recursivity per default). <br />
+All folders root to scan the define extensions files for searching placeholders (deep search in all tree folders/recursivity per default).
+This property can take more than one path.<br />
-_(example : "c:/MyApplicationRoot")_
+_(example : "c:/MyApplicationRoot" or "/home/myapplication, /home/anotherfolder")_

 _**-PLACEHOLDERSKIT_CONSUL-ADDRESS**_ :<br />
 Consul Server Address to search all KV Pairs for feeding our placeholders files in a "on fly/streaming live" process. <br />